okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-new-user-activation/main/index.md

 1. Select **Security > Authenticators**.
 1. In the **Authenticators** page, find **Password** and select **Edit** under the **Actions** menu.
 1. In the **Edit Rule** popup, find the **Users can initiate recovery with** field under **Recovery authenticators**.
-1. Click the field's **Email** option to toggle it's value.
+1. Click the field's **Email** option to toggle its value.
 1. Click **Update Rule** to save changes.

 ### Integrate the Email Factor Verification template

-In this configuration the user submits the email authenticator for enrollment while registering a new account in your app.
-Okta sends an email baseed on the **Email Factor Verification** template to the entered email address.
+In this configuration, the user submits the email authenticator for enrollment while registering a new account in your app.
+Okta sends an email based on the **Email Factor Verification** template to the entered email address.
 After the user verifies the email with the OTP, they complete all required registration steps in your app and are activated.
 See the <StackSnippet snippet="emailenrollmentotp" inline /> section in the Okta email guide for more details on this flow.

 #### Update configurations